maolro/raldamain/en/rules/ranks/Elemental magic/air magic.md

 <u>Wall of wind:</u> As a standard action you can form a wall of raging winds 15 x rank feet long and 5 x rank feet high.
 The wall prevents projectiles from passing and a creature must spend a move action to attempt a heroism check against your elemental magic to pass through it (if it has equal or greater strength than your charisma it will not have to roll).
 The wall will remain until you lose concentration, and if you try to create an additional wall you will suffer 2 non-lethal damage each turn you keep both walls active.
 The wall will be destroyed if it affected by another elemental wind attack.
 An wall of wind can also be created as a reaction once per round if you are in an area affected by winds of strength 3 or higher.

 <u>Flurry of attacks:</u> Making elemental attacks now cost you a move action instead of a standard action.
-Additionally, if you manage to succesfully launch an enemy into the air with your first attack all subsequent attacks against them can push them more feet upwards without having to do a combat maneuver or slam them to the ground with greater force, making them take 1d6 additional fall damage and increasing the level of all permanent injuries by one step.
+Additionally, if you manage to successfully launch an enemy into the air with your first attack all subsequent attacks against them can push them more feet upwards without having to do a combat maneuver or slam them to the ground with greater force, making them take 1d6 additional fall damage and increasing the level of all permanent injuries by one step.

 ## Rank III